iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

   caption="Generated with OpenAI DALL-E 3 and edited by the author."
 />

 This is why we need the chicken.
-The chicken is stochastic, which adds randomness and unpredictability to the LLM.
+The chicken is stochastic, which adds randomness and unpredictability to the the whole system.

-The humans, who for some reason have deified a chicken, will present the chicken with a series of words and probabilities.
-Technically, these are not words but *tokens*; however, for the sake of simplifying this analogy, let's refer to them as words.
+The previously mentioned humans in the stadium, who for some reason have deified a chicken, will present the chicken with a series of words and probabilities.
+Technically, these are not words but *tokens*; however, for the sake of simplifying this analogy, we'll refer to them as words.
 These words and probabilities can be visualized as a series of piles of chicken feed, where each word pile's size corresponds to its probability.

-Let's use an example!
-Here's a prompt that we can give to our language model to see what next word it's going to predict: **"After midnight, the cat decided to..."**
+As an example, here's a prompt that we can give to our language model to see what next word it's going to predict: **"After midnight, the cat decided to..."**

 If we show all the possible words that could finish this sentence, the number of food piles would match the size of the model's vocabulary.
 For a model like GPT-3, this would be **50,257** piles of food!

 :::note

-The way that GPT-3 can encapsulate all the words in 50+ languages into just 50,257 tokens is its own special magic that I'll cover later.
+The way that GPT-3 can encapsulate all the words in 50+ languages into just 50,257 tokens is its own special magic that I'll cover in another post.
 Here's a [Wikipedia link](https://en.wikipedia.org/wiki/Byte_pair_encoding) in the meantime.

 :::